 One of the earliest attractions that families could visit when Disneyland first opened its doors in 1955, Jungle Cruise's concept was initially based on nature documentaries.
 However, Disney fans have called out aspects of the original ride — such as scenes along the attraction's route that depict indigenous people in barbaric ways — as offensive.

 "We're excited to be building on the story of the Jungle Cruise to include new adventures that stay true to the experience we know and love, while adding more humor, more wildlife, and an interconnected story," Chris Beatty, an imagineer who led creative development of the updates, said in a press release.
 "As part of creative development, we've also introduced characters from around the world and took a thoughtful approach to ensure accurate representation of cultures in our story."

 "With Jungle Cruise, we're bringing to life more of what people love — the humor and wit of our incredible skippers, while making needed updates."

 Jungle Cruise isn't the first Disney attraction to get a significant update based on inclusivity.
-In June 2020, Disney announced it was changing Splash Mountain — which is based on the controversial 1946 film Song of the South — to a Princess and the Frog-themed ride.
-Additionally, Disney announced in 2017 that it would be updating the problematic auction scene in its Pirates of the Caribbean attraction to depict women selling stolen goods, rather than pirates selling women into marriage.
+In June 2020, Disney announced it was changing Splash Mountain — which is based on the controversial 1946 film, Song of the South — to a Princess and the Frog-themed ride.
+In 2018, Disney updated the problematic auction scene in its Pirates of the Caribbean attraction to depict women selling stolen goods, rather than pirates selling women into marriage.

-Focused on improving the visitor experience, Disney executives are taking a hard look at what attractions need to change.
-"As Imagineers, it is our responsibility to ensure experiences we create and stories we share reflect the voices and perspectives of the world around us," Imagineering executive Carmen Smith said in the press release.
+Focused on improving the visitor experience, Disney executives are taking a hard look at which attractions need changes.
+"As Imagineers, it is our responsibility to ensure experiences we create and stories we share reflect the voices and perspectives of the world around us," Imagineering executive Carmen Smith said in January.
 "With Jungle Cruise, we're bringing to life more of what people love — the humor and wit of our incredible skippers, while making needed updates."